DanialArab/Geospatial_Data_Science/README.md

 Fig. 2: The OpenStreetMap underlaid the spatial data of the buffered green pathways (with 80 m buffere distance) and the drinking fountains in Vancouver, BC

+The location and coordinates (longitude and latitude) of the highly accessible drinking fountains (the ones which are at most 80 m depart from the green pathways) along the green pathways are summarized as a dataframe whose screenshot of the first 15 records is depicted in the following:

+Table 1: Location and coordinates (longitude and latitude) of the highly accessible drinking fountains (the ones which are at most 80 m depart from the green pathways) along the green pathways

 ![](https://raw.githubusercontent.com/DanialArab/Geospatial_Data_Science/main/My%20GIS%20Projects/plots/fountains_within_buffer_dataframe.PNG)